koithos/kimspect/README.md

 ### Steps

-- Run `bash scripts/cargo_release.sh <VERSION>` to update the version in the `cargo.toml` file
+- Run `bash scripts/cargo_release.sh <VERSION>` to update the version in the `Cargo.toml` file and create a Git tag.
-- Once that is done, push the code to main, and a release workflow will get triggered which would build multi platform binaries and distribute them via multiple channels.g
+- Once that is done, push the code to main, and a release workflow will be triggered which builds multi-platform binaries and distributes them via multiple channels.

 ## License